Acuña hits long HR as Anderson, Braves shut down Cubs 5-0 - WHIZ News

 Jake Marisnick led off the third with a single for Chicago’s only hit off Anderson, but Marisnick was stranded at second base.
 The only other baserunner against Anderson came on Jason Heyward’s walk with one out in the fifth.

-Williams allowed two runs on six hits with two walks and eight strikeouts, matching his career high, in five innings.
+Williams allowed two runs and six hits in five innings.
+He had two walks and eight strikeouts, matching his career high.

 TRAINER’S ROOM